Watch: Video shows tornado rip off roof in Lorain County - NewsBreak

 COLUMBIA STATION, Ohio (WJW) — Video shows the moment a tornado ripped the roof clear off a storage facility in Lorain County on Monday afternoon.

 The National Weather Service confirmed the EF-0 tornado that touched down in Eaton Township was likely formed from a breeze off Lake Erie.
-Radar imagery shared in a NWS Facebook post shows the lake breeze and its interaction with the storm.What happened to Lily Peters?
-10-year-old girl found dead in Wisconsin
+Radar imagery shared in a NWS Facebook post shows the lake breeze and its interaction with the storm.Police: Driver shot after pointing pellet gun at car on I-675

 Winds reached 80 mph in the twister that was on the ground for about one minute.